 iPage is a fantastic budget option.
 With their fantastic introductory rates they make a lot of sense if you’re ballin’ on a budget.

 We do think there are better alternatives out there which can be seen on our ranking page.

 Our Analytical Approach

 Our reviews provide a clear summary of how each cloud company stacks up against the competition.
 In the case of iPage, we’ll evaluate its metrics, performance, and price packages.
-All of our analysis is based on through testing and can be counted on when making your hosting decision.
+All of our analysis is based on thorough, 12+ month testing and can be counted on when making your hosting decision.